killax-d/FATUS-Project/project-outline.md

 Entities are the game element capable of actions.
 This functionality mainly regroups the basic interactions of those entities between them and with the NetWorld.

-- An entity is at a specific node.
+- [x] An entity is at a specific node.
-- Entities see the different possible movements (edges from the nodes) and can try one.
+- [x] Entities see the different possible movements (edges from the nodes) and can try one.
 The movement succeed only if the node is not over populated.
-- Entities can act on the NetWorld (change the colour of a node for instance).
+- [x] Entities can act on the NetWorld (change the colour of a node for instance).
-- Entities can act over other entities (damaging them for instance).
+- [x] Entities can act over other entities (damaging them for instance).

-@MainDevelopers:

-@SecondaryDevelopers:

 ## Fct.4 - User Interface
 ---